Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Accessibility

 The next key notion is the \emph{accessibility} of one state of an economy from another when subject to external influence (for example, through interaction with other economies, or wealthy traders).
 Indeed, the main aim of the present approach is to understand which transitions between macro-level states are, or are not, possible.

-To build an intuition for why the question of accessibility is crucial, consider the following.
-One might suspect that a sufficiently rich trader could rearrange goods between agents in the economy in any way desired, by paying people to buy and sell to each other to order; but to do this, the people in the economy would thereby have to be given additional money by the trader to incentivize them to engage in the desired transactions.
-But money is itself part of the state of the economy.
+To gain an intuition for the economic significance of the notion of accessibility, we can consider how a trader with unlimited wealth might seek to move the economy from one state to another.
+One might initially suspect that the trader could rearrange goods between agents in the economy in any way desired, by paying people to buy and sell to each other to order; but to do this, the people in the economy would thereby have to be given additional money by the trader to incentivize them to engage in the desired transactions.
+Note though, that money is itself part of the state of the economy.
 So the trader does not have complete control after all---some state-transitions are possible and others are not.
 Indeed, suppose the trader wanted rapidly (rather than arbitrarily slowly) to reverse the allocations of goods to its original state.
 Doing so would require further financial inducements; so that while goods (apart from money) could be returned to the initial state, the economy would now contain more money than before.
 The reader may have the intuition that the trader forcibly ``moving'' goods about the economy seems analogous to doing work on a physical system (e.g., compressing a gas by a piston).
 Just as moving a physical system from one state to another and back again will ``heat'' the system being operated upon (except when the movement is arbitrarily slow), so forcibly moving an economic system from one state to another will increase the economic temperature of the system (by increasing the amount of money in the economy, and thus reducing the value of money).
 We will make these intuitions rigorous below.